 Traditional IRA vs. Roth IRA

-As U.S. taxpayers contemplate funding IRAs, they may wonder which type of IRA – Roth or Traditional – is the better choice.
+As U.S. taxpayers contemplate funding their retirement IRAs, they may wonder which type of IRA – Roth or Traditional – is the better choice.
 If you are one of these individuals, here is an outline of some of the differences between these two retirement accounts, their eligibility requirements and other factors to consider when choosing the account that’s right for you.

 Comparing Roth IRAs and Traditional IRAs

 Trying to grasp the differences between a Traditional IRA or a Roth IRA?
-It can be confusing but understanding each styles advantages can earn you many more $$ in the long run.
-So, it is worth understanding the differences between Traditional IRAs and Roth IRAs in order to select the best one for you.
+It can be confusing but understanding each IRA’s advantages can earn you many more $$ in the long run.
+It is worth knowing the differences between Traditional IRAs and Roth IRAs in order to select the best one for you.

 IRA Income Limits